BillJr99/Ursinus-CS274/_pages/Labs/lab-alu1bit.md

 When finished with this base design, make the following modification.

 #### Subtraction
-Add a bInvert bit to your design, and multiplex the input signal `b` with `not b`, and use the resulting mux output as a signal to the remaining `b` inputs.
+Add a `bInvert` input bit to your design, and multiplex the input signal `b` with `not b`, and use the resulting mux output as a signal to the remaining `b` inputs.
 You can create a 2-input multiplexor to support this.